mattmassicotte/cosl/README.md

 There are really two main classes of problems I've run into.
 The first, which is well-known, is when a commercial entity benefits from open source work without providing any kind of contribution back to the project.
 This is bullshit.

 But, the second is within open source projects.
-It is when one projet takes code, potentially even just a little, from another.
+It is when one project takes code, potentially even just a little, from another.
 I think can be inherently anti-collaborative.

 Ok yeah, sometimes a project has just been abandoned.
 Or, the project has some technical or philosophical issues that don't fit with what you are going for.
 Maybe you just want to try to do your own thing!
 I think these can be ok, **provided** you **also** make real attempts at working together.